fumitoh/modelx/doc/source/tutorial/fibonacci.rst

    Blank MxExplorer

-Near the top right corner their is a combo box titled *Model*.
+Near the top right corner there is a list box titled *Model*.
-This box is for selecting a model to show in the panes below.
+This box is for selecting the model to show in the panes below.
 Since we don't have models yet, *Current Model - None* is displayed.

-The blank pane on the left hand side is for showing a tree of objects in the selected model.
+The blank pane on the left hand side is for showing the tree of the objects in the selected model.

 Right click on the blank space in